About Growing Great Coffee

 If you want an organically certified, 100% natural process, either of the “water process” coffees or the CO2 process will be needed.
-“Water process” coffees are easier to find.
+“Water process” coffees are easier to find than CO2.
 While the water process is more expensive than the traditional process, the CO2 process is expensive, too, and requires very large batches.

-If your first criteria is coffee taste, not organic certification, either the “traditional/precision” process or the “ethyl acetate” are options, in addition to those mentioned above.
-There is so much traditional decaf coffee out there, though, it is difficult to pick out which companies have chosen high quality beans to go into the decaf process.
+If your first criteria is coffee taste, cup samples first!
+There is so much low quality decaf coffee out there, it is impossible to know if a company has chosen high quality beans to go into the decaf process without cupping.
 Many big coffee companies intentionally throw their worst beans into the decaf truckloads.